Forecasting

 combs*[yields[T+i,:]; macros[T+i, :]] == vals

-Then, users can assign the content to S[i] by executing
+Then, you can assign the content to S[i] by executing

 S[i] = Scenario(combinations=combs, values=vals)